By David D. Robbins Jr. | Their Bated Breath

 Call him the voice of a generation.
 Or the Poet Laureate of Rock n Roll.
 Just know that he views those superlatives as shackles.
 It’s the burden of expectation he’d eventually learn was better answered with more music and obtuse off-stage answers.
 It’s better to think of Dylan as the ultimate shape-shifter.
 A chameleon.
 A kind of music escape artist as apt as Harry Houdini.
 He’s an old-world trickster, donning any guise that helps him create music.
 Dylan has played the hobo traversing the rails, a beatnik’s vessel for peace, a street-wise Shakespeare, a carnival showman, a bullshitter of the first order, a scorned savior with a thorn in his side, a waiting lover, a clown, a caustic wretch, and an angel warning of a wave large enough to drown the whole world.

 Everyone has their own version of Dylan.
 So, whatever you do, don’t expect to find him lurking in his songs or beneath his own myth-building smokescreens.
 In the end, you’re only going to find yourself, refracted in his visions.
-Dylan on the other hand is only there for the moment, and then he’s gone, shedding off just one more layer of skin.
+Dylan, on the other hand, is only there for a moment and then he’s gone, shedding off just one more layer of skin.
 He’s as containable as cloud cumulus.
 All that being said, it’s time to put poet W.H.
 Auden’s verse to action, “In the prison of his days / Teach the free man how to praise.”
 On Dylan’s 70th birthday, it feels like the right time to praise the man whose name has become synonymous with great songwriting: Dylanesque.
 It’s time to take measure of the mystery tramp, this diminutive, enigmatic singer fueled by the furies, whose nasally-sung words can sting like a swarm of angry bees or swell with a love so tender it breaks your heart.
 It’s time to ask, what is it exactly that sets this man’s music apart from all the noise of the world?